Emma Fall Schofield: South Africa

-The Scofields moved to Port Elizabeth, South Africa three months after their wedding.
+The Schofields moved to Port Elizabeth, South Africa three months after their wedding.
 As World War I was raging at the time, their ship had to take precautionary measures to avoid German u-boats.
 Ten months later, they returned to Boston via Singapore and San Francisco.

 Soon thereafter, however, they returned to South Africa via the Pacific Ocean, stopping in Honolulu and Australia.
 Albert continued to South Africa on a cargo boat as there were no passengers ships.
 Scholfield and their baby instead went from Java to Singapore and then Durban, South Africa on a Japanese cargo ship.

 The couple worked for the U.S. Tariff Commission investigating the wool industry.
 They returned to the United States in 1920.

 Feminist

-Scholfield was an activist for women's rights and an active member of the League of Women Voters.
+Schofield was an activist for women's rights and an active member of the League of Women Voters.
 As a delegate to the 1932 Republican National Convention, she cast a vote for Calvin Coolidge.
 She called her lifetime a "golden age of opportunity for women."

 In 1932, Schofield addressed the Zonta club in Binghamton and the Southern New York chapter of the American Association of University Women.
 She advocated for women to play a full role in society, pursuing careers and taking part in government.
 She also endorsed the Equal Rights Amendment in 1976.

 Career

 Legal career

 After graduation in 1908, Schofield began her legal career.
 She saw herself as a role model for other women who wished to enter a professional career.
 When her parents would not let her join their firm, she set up a private practice and authored articles for legal journals.

 After returning from South Africa, Schofield resumed her work as a lawyer in 1922.
 In 1922, Governor Channing H. Cox appointed Scholfield as the first female member of the Industrial Accident Board.
 She remained in the position until 1927 when Attorney General Arthur K. Reading appointed her the first female assistant attorney general.

-She was appointed by Governor Frank G. Allen as the first female judge in New England in 1930 simultaneously with Shulman.
+She was appointed by Massachusetts Governor Frank G. Allen as the first female judge in New England in 1930 simultaneously with Shulman.
 Scholfield served as associate justice of 1st District Court of Eastern Middlesex in Malden.
 She took the bench for the first time on December 20, 1930.
 In her role as a judge, she became the first woman to swear in a mayor of Malden, Fred I. Lamson, in 1956.

 On December 12, 1957, Schofield retired at the age of 72.
 She continued in private practice after stepping down from the bench.